divio/divio-cloud-docs/background/project-build-process.rst

 5. Scaling
 ~~~~~~~~~~

-New containers are launched in parallel, according to the number specified in the project's subscription.
+New containers are launched in parallel, according to the number specified in the application's subscription.

 The application controller tests each container for an HTTP response, for up to 300 attempts.